Cryptococcosis: Diagnosis

 Symptom onset is often subacute, progressively worsens over several weeks, and delays in diagnosis are associated with increased mortality.

 Cerebrospinal fluid (CSF) or blood antigen testing by lateral flow assay for cryptococcal antigens has a sensitivity and specificity greater than 99% for cryptococcosis.
-A CSF fungal culture can tell if there is a microbiological failure (failure of the fungal infections to treat the infection).
+A CSF fungal culture can tell if there is a microbiological treatment failure (failure of the antifungal medications to treat the infection).
 CSF fungal culture has a 90% sensitivity and 100% specificity for the diagnosis of cryptococcal meningitis.
 CSF cell analysis is characterized by increased lymphocytes, reduced protein, and reduced glucose.
 For any person who has cryptococcosis at a site outside of the central nervous system (e.g., pulmonary cryptococcosis), a lumbar puncture is indicated to evaluate the cerebrospinal fluid (CSF) for evidence of cryptococcal meningitis, even if they do not have signs or symptoms of CNS disease.
 Detection of cryptococcal antigen (capsular material) by culture of CSF, sputum, and urine provides a definitive diagnosis.
 Blood cultures may be positive in heavy infections.
-India ink of the CSF is a traditional microscopic method of diagnosis, although the sensitivity is poor in early infection, and may miss 15–20% of patients with culture-positive cryptococcal meningitis.
+India ink stain of the CSF is a traditional microscopic method of diagnosis, although the sensitivity is poor in early infection, and may miss 15–20% of patients with culture-positive cryptococcal meningitis.
 Rapid diagnostic methods to detect cryptococcal antigen include latex agglutination testing, lateral flow immunochromatographic assay (LFA), or enzyme immunoassay (EIA).
 Polymerase chain reaction (PCR) has been used on tissue specimens, with PCR having a sensitivity of 82% and a specificity of 98% for cryptococcal infection.